SamDier/BOMoD.jl/README.md

 First, a method is needed to evaluate a given flavour combination.
 This is something that needs the be done and set up in the lab.
 In this example, this step is mimicked by a "go2lab" function which attributes a random value.
-The function is indicates where BOMoD  algorithm needs data input form the lab.
+The function is indicated where BOMoD algorithm needs data input form the lab.

 ````julia
 function go2lab(ice)